Bank vs broker: which is best?

 Back

 When searching for a home or investment property loan, buyers will generally weigh up between two options: applying for the loan directly with the bank, or enlisting the help of a mortgage broker to compare products from different lenders.
-Whilst the end game is essentially the same, how and who you choose to apply for your loan can have a significant impact on the final rates and benefits you receive.
-So what are the key differences between brokers and banks?
-And how could a specialist mortgage broker better serve your long-term investment goals?
+Whilst the end goal is essentially the same, how and who you choose to apply for your loan can have a significant impact on the rates and benefits you receive.
+So, what are the key differences between brokers and banks?
+And how could a specialist mortgage broker better support your long-term investment goals?

 Product choice